Exscientia/molflux/docs/source/index.md

 MolFlux
 =======

 **MolFlux** is a foundational package for molecular predictive modelling.
-From data, to features, to models, MolFlux provides you with a complete ecosystem for building and handling machine learning models!
+From data to features to models, MolFlux provides you with a complete ecosystem for building and handling machine learning models!

 ````{grid} 2